raveenw/Assignment-TTO/README.md

 Both Scripts need to run on AWS Lambda

-Once the code is changed,deploy again and can Test.
+Once the code is changed,"Deploy" again and can "Test".

 1)lambda_function.py file includes script for task 1.